Thursday, May 21, 2026

 Suffering is caused by believing stressful thoughts, not by external events.
 The Work helps you see that "what is actually true" is what you want when your mind is clear.

-When suffering because of something, ask yourself
+When suffering be, ask yourself

 • Is it true?